Intergovernmental Panel on Climate Change

-The IPCC is an internationally accepted authority on climate change.
-Its findings are endorsed by leading climate scientists and all member governments, while its reports are regularly cited by media, governments, civil society organisations and businesses.
-IPCC reports play a key role in the annual climate negotiations held by the United Nations Framework Convention on Climate Change (UNFCCC); the Fifth Assessment Report influenced the landmark Paris Agreement in 2015.
+Leading climate scientists and all member governments endorse the IPCC's findings.
+This underscores that the IPCC is a well-respected authority on climate change.
+Governments, civil society organizations, and the media regularly quote from the panel's reports.
+IPCC reports play a key role in the annual climate negotiations held by the United Nations Framework Convention on Climate Change (UNFCCC).
+The IPCC Fifth Assessment Report was an important influence on the landmark Paris Agreement in 2015.
 The IPCC shared the 2007 Nobel Peace Prize with Al Gore for contributions to the understanding of climate change.

-In 2015, the IPCC began its sixth assessment cycle, to be completed in 2023.
-In August 2021, the IPCC published its Working Group I contribution to the Sixth Assessment Report (IPCC AR6) on the physical science basis of climate change.
+The seventh assessment cycle of the IPCC began in 2023.
+In August 2021, the IPCC published its Working Group I contribution to the Sixth Assessment Report on the physical science basis of climate change.
 The Guardian described this report as the "starkest warning yet" of "major inevitable and irreversible climate changes".
 Many newspapers around the world echoed this theme.
+In February 2022, the IPCC released its Working Group II report on impacts and adaptation.
+It published Working Group III's "mitigation of climate change" contribution to the Sixth Assessment in April 2022.
+The Sixth Assessment Report concluded with a Synthesis Report in March 2023.

+During the period of the Sixth Assessment Report, the IPCC released three special reports.
+The first and most influential was the Special Report on Global Warming of 1.5°C in 2018.
+In 2019 the Special Report on Climate Change and Land, and the Special Report on the Ocean and Cryosphere in a Changing Climate came out.
+The IPCC also updated its methodologies in 2019.
+So the sixth assessment cycle was the most ambitious in the IPCC's history.